This post describes how to refurbish a bench plane.

 Unsurprisingly, this deadly poisonous version worked.

 Cleaning up the bolts and nuts

 I found the best techique here was to insert the various screws and bolts (wrapped in cloth) into a battery powered hand drill.
 Spin the item against some wire wool with a dab of autosol and bingo, good as new.
 For heavily encrusted items you can use sand paper – 220 grit is fine.

 I find that a quick rub down with wire wool is adequate for the blade, cap iron and lever cap, so long as you are happy with a clean – as opposed to shiny – finish.

 Sharpening and flattening

-Well this is a topic that deserves another post of its own, which I will do next.
+Well this is a topic that deserves another post of its own, which I will cover in another post.
 There is a vast amount of contradictory and confusing “advice” about sharpening and flattening the relevant parts of a plane to make it work well.

 Suffice to say there are dozens of ways to achieve the same thing and they all appear to work, which doubtless explains the frequently ill humoured and never-ending debates about which is the “right” way.

 For now you will have to trust me that it really is not as difficult as some make it sound.